Key Performance Indicators

 Active, Complete, and Delegated Marijuana Licenses by Type

-The marijuana license application system is an electronic database custom created for AMCO by the DCCED information technology (IT) team.
+The marijuana license application system is an electronic database custom created for AMCO by the DCCED information technology team.
 The database allows applicants to progress through statuses including new, initiated, under review, incomplete, complete, delegated, and active, as well as void, rescinded, tabled, and denied.
-At each stage detailed instructions including training videos are available to applicants on AMCO’s website.
-The website also contains detailed FAQs, board meeting dates, agenda and board packets, forms, statutes and regulations, and the latest information for both marijuana and liquor license applicants.
+AMCO's website also contains application instructions and forms, detailed FAQs, board meeting dates, agenda and board packets, statutes and regulations, and the latest information for both marijuana and liquor license applicants.

 |2: Sustainable Energy|